mtumilowicz/scrum-notes/README.md

 * service to the Development Team
     * coaching in self-organization and cross-functionality
     * removes impediments to the Development Team’s progress
+    * teach to keep the Daily Scrum within the 15 minute time-box
 * service to the Organization
     * coaching in Scrum adoption
     * plans Scrum implementations within the organization